AnimMouse/animmouse-website/content/post/setup-dns-over-quic-on-windows.md

 5. Click OK.

 ## Setup Windows DNS to use DNS Proxy

+### IPv4
-1. Change the "Preferred DNS server" setting on your network interface to `127.0.0.1`.
+1. Change the "Preferred DNS server" setting on your network interface' IPv4 to `127.0.0.1`.
+2. Leave the "Alternate DNS server" setting to blank.

+### IPv6
+1. Change the "Preferred DNS server" setting on your network interface' IPv6 to `::1`.
 2. Leave the "Alternate DNS server" setting to blank.